tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 optimise the map sharpening, but ChimeraX provides a tool to smooth or sharpen the map to your specification:

-`volume gaussian #1 bfactor 50`__
+`volume gaussian #1 bfactor 150`__

-__ cxcmd:volume\ gaussian\ #1\ bfactor\ 50
+__ cxcmd:volume\ gaussian\ #1\ bfactor\ 150

-... will generate a new smoothed map (mathematically, the convolution of the existing one with a Gaussian with a standard deviation of about 0.8 Angstroms.
-Specifically, the B-factor is related to the standard deviation of the Gaussian
+This will generate a new smoothed map (mathematically, the convolution of the existing map with a Gaussian function).
+Specifically, the B-factor is related to the variance of the Gaussian as: :math:`B=8 \pi^2 \frac{\text{variance}}{3}`.
-as: :math:`B=8*pi^2*variance` (this is identical to the formalism describing atomic B-factors: in real space it describes how "blurred" they are; in reciprocal space it describes how quickly the Fourier amplitudes drop off with increasing resolution).
-Where it makes sense to do so, you can also sharpen maps by using a negative value for the bfactor argument.
+This is identical to the formalism describing atomic B-factors: in real space it describes how "blurred" they are; in reciprocal space it describes how quickly the Fourier amplitudes drop off with increasing resolution.

 You'll find that this command has also automatically hidden the existing map.
 Show it again by clicking the "closed-eye" icon in the top left of the Volume